Raising the Stakes: Assessing the Influence of Stakes on User Reliance Behavior in Human-AI Decision-Making: User Study

-The study followed a between-subjects design, with participants randomly assigned (balanced by gender) to either the high- or low-stakes condition.
-Each participant performed three diagnosis rounds: a tutorial including a practice diagnosis session, baseline diagnosis without AI support, and AI-supported diagnosis with AI diagnosis recommendations.
+The study followed a between-subjects design, with participants randomly assigned (balanced by gender) to either the low- or raised-stakes condition.

-In the tutorial phase, users introduced to diagnosing \ocd in \textit{Blockies}.
-A written tutorial, provided via LimeSurvey, described the general traits and symptoms for \ocd diagnosis and included example X-rays~\footnote{The tutorials are available in the supplementary material}.
-Participants could also download it for later review to limit concerns about memorizing all the details.
-After reading the material, they practiced the diagnosis task using the diagnosis interface (top left \Cref{fig:examples}), familiarizing themselves with the task and interface.
-During this practice session, both AI recommendations and ground truth diagnoses were provided, including the symptoms that contributed to the true diagnosis.

-Following the tutorial, participants began the main study.
-First, they completed the baseline diagnosis task without AI support to assess their independent diagnostic ability.
-Then, in the second stage, they repeated the task with AI recommended diagnoses.
-The same 40 X-rays were used in both rounds but randomized differently in each.
-This randomization was consistent across participants to reduce confounds, such as the anchoring bias~\cite{nourani_anchoring_2021} or learning effects.
-Pilot studies indicated that participants were unaware that the same X-rays were used between both rounds.
+\subsubsub{Task Procedure} Participants completed two diagnosis rounds: a baseline without AI and an AI-supported phase with diagnosis recommendations.
+The same X-rays were used in both rounds, but presented in different orders.
+The first six samples for each participant were always correct AI predictions to limit confounds from anchoring bias~\cite{nourani_anchoring_2021, Dietvorst2015_}.
+Pilot studies indicated that participants were unaware of the repeated samples.